 With regards to frequency response:

-an asynchronously connected power park module, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module and remote-end HVDC converter stations shall be capable of receiving a fast signal from a connection point in the synchronous area to which frequency response is being provided, and be able to process this signal no later than 0,1 second from sending to completion of processing the signal for activation of the response.
+an asynchronously connected power park module, asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage module shall be capable of receiving at its interface point the frequency in the synchronous area to which frequency response is being provided as a fast signal.
+This fast signal shall be provided from the relevant isolated AC network operator.
+An asynchronously connected power park module, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module shall be able to process this signal within 0,1 seconds from receiving to completion of processing the signal for activation of the response.
 Frequency shall be measured at the connection point of the HVDC system or a predefined connection point in a synchronous area to which frequency response is being provided;

 asynchronously connected power park modules, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules connected via HVDC systems to more than one control areas shall be capable of delivering coordinated frequency control as specified by the relevant TSO, in coordination with adjacent TSOs.